vmware-archive/kubeless/docs/troubleshooting.md

 You probably have an older version of Kubernetes.
 Make sure you are using at least version `1.7`.

-## Kafka and Zookeper Persistent Volume creation
+## Kafka and Zookeeper Persistent Volume creation

 Since Kubeless 0.5, there is a standalone manifest for deploying Kafka and Zookeeper.
-In some platforms, the Persisten Volumes that these applications require are not automatically generated.
+In some platforms, the Persistent Volumes that these applications require are not automatically generated.
 If that is your case you will see the deployments and Persistent Volume Claims as Pending:

 ```
 $ kubectl get pods -n kubeless